Payments

 , Uniting for payments: The success of ISO 20022 requires all financial institutions to step up to the mark

-With the ISO 20022 transition deadline edging ever closer for banks across the globe, our experts examine the latest adoption trends and the innovation that the new payments standard is enabling.
 A collective front in being ISO-ready is crucial to ensuring the financial industry’s implementation efforts are rewarded, say Dr Roland Nehl, Programme Manager, and Ingrid Weisskopf, Head of Institutional Clients Advisory & Analytics.

 The transition to the new ISO 20022 global payments messaging standard has been convoluted and far from straightforward.
 With individual countries and their individual payments systems adopting different approaches and timescales for becoming “ISO-ready”, the migration has been fragmented, resulting in a period in which the “old” MT messages and the new ISO MX messages are both in the mix – the so-called “coexistence phase”.
 The migration has been further complicated by changing deadlines, mainly due to preparatory, network and logistical hurdles, with a total of 13 postponements made by various stakeholders between 2020 and 2023.